lazyhacker/getgo/README.md

 ```
 getgo -x <dir to extract to>
 ```
-On Windows, getgo can be told to download the installer with
+On Windows, getgo can be told to download the installer with:

 ```
 getgo -kind installer